 These sessions are intended for Canadian and International high school students admitted under Direct Entry and Advanced Entry students including university transfers students (from University of Manitoba, including University 1, and/or any other institution).

-July, 5, 6 and 7.
-Time TBA.
 The session will be offered in-person as well as virtually.
+Light refreshments will be provided.

 Registration is required.
 A meeting invitation that includes registration instructions will be emailed to all newly admitted students.